About Me

 I love Free and Open Source software.
 I maintain a few projects of my own.
 Notably Kissnet, a header-only C++17 socket library that has picked up a few hundred GitHub stars, and OIS, a C++ input library I took over maintaining in 2018 to keep it working on modern systems.
 You can find the rest on my GitHub.

-Outside of work I collect and shoot old film cameras, develop and print in my home darkroom, collect fountain pens, dabble in electronics, and have too many side projects to count.
+Outside of work I collect and shoot old film cameras, develop and print in my home darkroom (and you can find my notes here about the technical side of this hobby right there), collect fountain pens, dabble in electronics, and have too many side projects to count.

 Publications